 In 2015, we were successful in permanently protecting the Berryessa Snow Mountain region as a National Monument.
 Considered one of Tuleyome's most significant accomplishments, the National Monument encompasses over 330,000 acres of federal public lands including the core areas of the Cedar Roughs, Cache Creek, and Snow Mountain Wilderness, over 65,000 acres of roadless area, and the critically important connecting migratory corridors that link them together.
 The region will become an important ecological addition to the National Conservation Lands.

 Our new Certified California Naturalist Program, in partnership with the University of California, allows us to train members of the public to become certified naturalists in the region.
 And our other major programs now include: the Youth Boot Bank program, the Mercury Mine Remediation project, the Tuleyome Land Conservation and Stewardship program, the Berryessa Snow Mountain Trails Initiative program, and the Inner Coast Range conservancy program.
 We are also working with the City of Woodland and Explorit to create a new science education center in Woodland, and have partnered with the Sacramento Zoo to do wildlife studies and post-wildfire habitat restoration in Lake County.

 Our goal is to inspire members of public to protect, restore, and enjoy the natural landscape in the Berryessa Snow Mountain National Monument region.
-We do a LOT in our region, and with your help we really get things done!
+We do a LOT and with your help we really get things done!

 The November 2016 election results indicate a continuing conservative shift in public viewpoints in the United States.
 Issues and policies that many of us deeply value seem to be threatened.
 Among these is a potentially significant change in management focus for our public lands.
 These lands are our American heritage, and are important to our sense of well-being and our place in history as a nation and as individuals.
 Their protection and stewardship should be non-partisan issues.